benma/visual-regexp.el/README.md

 It can be used to replace all matches in one go (like `replace-regexp`), or a decision can be made on each match (like `query-replace-regexp`).

-Besides doing replacements in regular buffers, one of the most interesting uses of visual-regexp is renaming a bunch of files directly in a dired buffer.
-See [Example 4](#example4).

 ## Installation

 If you are using Emacs 24, you can get visual-regexp from [melpa](http://melpa.milkbox.net/) with the package manager.